93-year-old World War II vet sworn in as shore town's mayor

 Vito Perillo was sworn in Tuesday night as mayor of Tinton Falls.
-He had won the seat in November when he upset an incumbent who was seeking a second term in the nonpartisan municipal race.
+The Republican won the seat in November when he upset an incumbent who was seeking a second term in the nonpartisan municipal race.

-Perillo has said he didn't think he had a chance of winning.
-He wore out two pairs of shoes campaigning door-to-door.
+The U.S. Navy veteran has said he didn't think he had a chance of winning, but decided to run following a pair of whistleblower lawsuits involving the police department that cost the borough a reported $1.1 million in settlements.

 Comments